seboghpub/goyammer/README.md

 Notify about new Yammer messages (private ones as well as messages in subscribed groups).

+## Register App

+Follow [this](https://developer.yammer.com/docs/app-registration) to register a Yammer app to optain a clientID.

 ## Login:

 First one needs to get a Yammer access token.
 Using: